nlp4bia-bsc/predictor_api/README.md

 snapshot_download(
     repo_id="dmis-lab/biobert-base-cased-v1.1",
-    cache_dir="./huggingface_mirror"
+    local_dir="your/model/folder"
 )
 ```
+You must configure this path in the **app/__init__.py**, in the `python LOCAL_MODEL_PATH` variable.

-3. Load you model --as a state dictionary-- into the app directory and reference the path in the aforementioned config path.
+3. Load you model --as a huggigface PreTrainedModel-- into the app directory and reference the path in the aforementioned config path.
-**IMPORTANT:** This model must have been finetuned using the same model constructor  as referenced in the **app/models/model_baseline.py** file, in this case `BinaryBERT`
+**IMPORTANT:** This model must have been finetuned using the same model constructor as referenced in the **app/models/model_baseline.py** file, in this case `LSTMBERT`

 4. Build and Run the Docker Container
 Build and run the service using Docker Compose: